Sidechain compression is an extremely confusing but powerful tool that every producer has at their fingertips.

 How to Sidechain Your Compressor

-First, you need a compressor that supports sidechaining.
+Step #1: You need a compressor that supports sidechaining.
 I use Pro Tools and Logic Pro X mostly, and they both have a stock compressors that have a sidechain.

 Of course, you can apply this technique in most DAWs, including Ableton, Cubase, Reason and FL Studio 12.